 Cleaning

-Aquatic growth can accumulate rapidly on the sensor's surface reducing performance within weeks.
-Clean the transducer's face with a Scotch-Brite® scour pad and mild household detergent taking care to avoid making scratches.
+Clean the transducer's surface with a Scotch-Brite® scour pad and mild household detergent taking care to avoid making scratches.
 If the fouling is severe, lightly wet sand with fine grade wet/dry paper.

 Servicing the Speed Sensor